-+ - after the deep copy, the implementation MAY + try to initialize those context attributes + which have not been explicitely set, e.g. to add_context was called.
++ - after the deep copy, the implementation MAY + try to initialize those context attributes + which have not been explicitely set, e.g. to any object within that session can use the context, even if it was created before add_context was called.